 Respite is a planned break for parents or caregivers, which allows time to spend with other children, to schedule necessary appointments, or to have an opportunity to rest and recharge.
 A family may initially request up to $600 for respite needs.

 Families may apply for a total of $1200/family for respite and/or medically necessary expenses combined.
-For more information, please print or download our Family Support Funds Flyer
+For more information, please print or download our Family Support Fund Flyer.

 Support Group Fund